-Meanwhile, Easter period, which is really why Jesus was born in the first place, does not seem to be accorded as much importance.
+The Heart & essence of Easter should not be buried under activities and chocolates.
+It is a bit ironic that during Christmas, the city is filled with decorations to depict the season.
+You drive through many areas and you will see all the elaborate decorations.
+Meanwhile, the Easter period, which is really why Jesus was born in the first place, does not seem to be accorded as much importance.
 So how do we capture the Easter essence or tell the Easter story to our wonderful children?

-The first step would be to know the understanding level of your child so as to know what approach to use.
-Older children would not be easily confused by the death and resurrection story (if they are not already familiar with it) and they might equally be able to handle the graphic scenes in the ‘Passion Of The Christ’ movie.
-In addition to this, pick out books connected to the season for them to read from your local bookstore.
+The first step is to speak in a way your younger children would understand.
+Older children would not be easily confused by the death and resurrection story (if they are not already familiar with it).
+You can watch age-appropriate movies about the birth, death and resurrection of Jesus Christ.
+In addition to this, pick out books connected to the season for them to read.

 However, for the younger child, you need to first demystify the myths.
-As the world becomes more of a global village, western cultures filter to our children through exposure to media, the environment, and other kids.
+As the world becomes more of a global village, our children are exposed to various influences.

 What is Easter?

 In helping them understand the Easter story, children need to understand that Easter is a celebration of the resurrection of Christ, and in no way is there a correlation or story behind the Easter bunny or Easter egg that links this (this is not to say you should demonize the bunny and eggs for them, but to help them understand the non-relevance to the Christian faith).

 To make it easier, get a children’s bible with pictures.
 (Or get the Easter story in printable versions of easy-to-understand bible versions here.
 They need to know that Jesus’ death on the cross is not the end of the story.
 He arose from death and is alive sitting on the right-hand side of God in heaven.

 Explain to them how God’s love for us is so great; that he was willing to send his son Jesus to die for us.
 This is because unlike you and me, Jesus was the only perfect and acceptable sacrifice.Jesus was the only perfect and acceptable sacrifice.
 Click To Tweet